paul-gauthier/all-mindscape-amas/README.md

 This project provides a web-based interface for browsing and playing individual questions from the
 "Ask Me Anything" (AMA) episodes of Sean Carroll's Mindscape podcast.
-It includes tools for:

-- Downloading podcast episodes
-- Transcribing audio with word-level timestamps, using Whisper
-- Segmenting transcripts into individual questions/answers, using DeepSeek
-- Summarizing the questions and answers, using DeepSeek
-- Generating searchable HTML pages with audio playback

 ## Features